florishafkenscheid/factorio-benchmarks/competitions/2025-Q1-Nauvis/chemical-science/README.md

 test without any hiccups.

 Additionally, since there are many RS latches in these designs, longer benchmarks will need to be run for the final bracket.
+Therefore:
-Therefore, each design must produce at 240/s continuously for 1 hour (216k ticks).
+5. each design must produce at 240/s continuously for 1 hour (216k ticks).

 ### Designs that Passed Tests ✅